-ACTRC is undertaking a research project for the Education Pathways to Peace in Mindanao Program.
+ACTRC undertook a research project for the Education Pathways to Peace in Mindanao Program.
 Pathways is a nine-year program funded by the Australian government following the completion of Basic Education Assistance to Mindanao-ARMM (BEAM-ARMM) in 2017.
 It aims to improve the delivery and quality of basic education in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) towards a more resilient and peaceful Mindanao.

 Dr Marie Therese A.P.
 Bustos, ACTRC, University of the Philippines

 Xerxes M. de Castro, ACTRC, University of the Philippines